pme123/orchescala/00-docs/src/docs/generalConcerns.md

 You can filter the Output with a list of variable names you are interested in.
 This list may include all variables from the output (`Out`).

+If you want no Output at all, you can set this variable to `Seq("NoOutput")` or any other name that is not in the output.

 #### 2. Manual Output Mapping

 - Variable: `manualOutMapping:  Boolean` - default: _false_